 We are subject to conflicts of interest arising out of our relationship with Blackstone, including the Adviser and its affiliates.
-Blackstone has three directors that serve on our Board of Directors (one of whom serves as Chairman of our Board of Directors), and our Chief Executive Officer, Chief Financial Officer, and our other executive officers are also executives of Blackstone Real Estate and/or one or more of its affiliates.
-We have adopted policies and procedures to enable us to identify, adequately address or mitigate these conflicts of interest.
-The terms of our charter, the terms and conditions in our Advisory Agreement and the policies and procedures also enable us to identify, adequately address or mitigate these conflicts of interest.
+Blackstone has four directors that serve on our Board of Directors (one of whom serves as Chairman of our Board of Directors), and our Chief Executive Officer, Chief Financial Officer, and our other executive officers are also executives of Blackstone and/or one or more of its affiliates.
+There is no guarantee that the policies and procedures adopted by us, the terms of our charter, the terms and conditions of the Advisory Agreement or the policies and procedures adopted by the Adviser, Blackstone and their affiliates, will enable us to identify, adequately address or mitigate these conflicts of interest.
 Transactions between us and the Adviser or its affiliates are subject to approval by our Affiliate Transaction Committee.

-Some examples of conflicts of interest that may arise by virtue of our relationship with the Adviser and Blackstone Real Estate include:
+Some examples of conflicts of interest that may arise by virtue of our relationship with the Adviser and Blackstone include:

 Broad and Wide-Ranging Activities.
 The Adviser, Blackstone and their affiliates engage in a broad spectrum of activities, including a broad range of activities relating to investments in the real estate industry, and have invested or committed billions of dollars in capital through various investment funds, managed accounts and other vehicles affiliated with Blackstone.
 In the ordinary course of their business activities, the Adviser, Blackstone and their affiliates may engage in activities where the interests of certain divisions of Blackstone and its affiliates, including the Adviser, or the interests of their clients may conflict with the interests of our stockholders.
 Certain of these divisions and entities affiliated with the Adviser have or may have investment objectives or guidelines similar to our investment guidelines and therefore may compete with us.
-In particular, Blackstone Real Estate invests in a broad range of real properties and real estate-related debt investments via numerous different investment funds, managed accounts and other vehicles.
+In particular, Blackstone Real Estate invests in a broad range of real estate and real estate debt investments via numerous different investment funds, managed accounts and other vehicles.